jseppi/jseppi.github.io/_posts/articles/2012-11-01-tilestache-vagrant-nginx.md

 published: true
 ---

+## Before You Start

+You're going to need a valid Mapnik XML file and some spatial data to serve as tiles.
+I suggest using [TileMill](http://mapbox.com/tilemill/) to style your data and export the Mapnik XML.
+Note that if you use TileMill, you'll have to edit the exported Mapnik XML so that the paths to the shapefiles are correct for the TileStache server we create here.

+If you just want to get setup with a simple example, you can use [this zip file](/files/ts_countries.zip).

 ## Host Machine Setup

 First we have to get the host Linux machine setup.
 This is the machine from which we will run our Vagrant virtual box.
 If not already there, `cd` to your preferred working directory.